Star FM (Kenya)

-With its headquarters in Nairobi, Star FM has transmitters stations in Garissa, Dadaab, Wajir, Madogo in Tana River and Mandera in the country's northeastern regions.
+With its headquarters in Nairobi, Star FM has transmitter stations in Garissa, Dadaab, Wajir, Madogo in Tana River County and Mandera in the country's northeastern regions.

-In Somalia, Star FM has stations in Mogadishu, Guriceel (89.5FM), Bulla Hawa/Dolow (92.5FM), El wak (89.5FM), Dhobley (89.5FM), Afmadow (89.5FM), Kismayo (89.5FM), Jowhar (97.0FM), Marka (97.0FM), Dhusamareeb (89.5FM), Beledweyne (88.5), Abud Waq (89.5FM), Bosasso (88.5FM) and Galkacyo (88.5FM).
+In Somalia, Star FM has stations in Mogadishu, Guriceel (89.5FM), Bulla Hawa/Dolow (92.5FM), El wak (89.5FM), Dhobley (Gedo Region) (89.5FM), Afmadow(89.5FM), Kismayo (89.5FM), Jowhar(97.0FM), Merca (97.0FM), Dhusamareeb (89.5FM), Beledweyne(88.5), Abud Waq (89.5FM), Bosasso (88.5FM) and Galkacyo (88.5FM).

 The station broadcasts 24 hours a day across Kenya in Somali, English and Swahili and rebroadcasts programmes from BBC and VOA Somali Service as well as Radio Ergo.
 Star FM's programming consists of news, entertainment, political, business, sports and humanitarian programmes.

 “When the station began to broadcast in 2005, the listeners in North Eastern happily identified with Star FM, calling it their own,” the station’s chairman Mohamud Abdullahi Sheikh told the Daily Nation.